Upcoming Events

 Mental Health Grants for 2023-24 school year

-The Shoreline PTA Council’s Mental Health Committee has allocated funds to support mental health initiatives in our school district for the 2023-24 school year.
-The Mental Health Committee’s Grant Team will be awarding program grants for a total of $5000.
-Applicants can apply for any amount of funding up to $1000 each.
-Applications are due by 11:59pm on November 15, 2023.
+The Shoreline PTA Council’s Mental Health Committee has allocated $5000 to support mental health initiatives in our school district for the 2023-24 school year.
+The winners are (from left to right):

 Goals